docker/docs/content/faq/security/networking-and-vms.md

 ### Can I apply rules on container network traffic via a local firewall or VPN client?

-For network connectivity, Docker Desktop uses a user-space process (`com.docker.vpnkit`), which inherits constraints like firewall rules, VPN, http proxy properties etc, from the user that launched it.
+For network connectivity, Docker Desktop uses a user-space process (`com.docker.vpnkit`), which inherits constraints like firewall rules, VPN, HTTP proxy properties etc, from the user that launched it.

 ### Does running Docker Desktop for Windows with Hyper-V backend allow users to create arbitrary VMs?